-The scope of this category is to honour the career of senior female professionals who have successfully used their platforms and voices to push forward the energy, climate, and sustainability sectors.
+The scope of this category is to honour the career of a senior female professional who has successfully used their platform and voice to push forward the energy, climate, and sustainability sectors.

-The vote for the ideal candidate taked into account the following aspects:
+The profile for the ideal candidate includes the following aspects:

-- LEGACY: the candidates should be established female professionals working at the forefront of the energy climate and sustainability sectors;
+- LEGACY: the candidate should be an established female professional working at the forefront of the energy climate and sustainability sectors

-- ADVOCACY: the candidates should be women who have a track record of impactful projects or initiatives with a social mission and whose work has contributed significantly to the advancement of energy and climate goals;
+- ADVOCACY: the candidate should be a woman who has a track record of impactful projects or initiatives with a social mission and whose work has contributed significantly to the advancement of energy and climate goals

-- TIMELINESS OF THEIR ACTIONS: the candidates should be women who are still active in their roles and engaged in initiatives paving the way for a greener future.
+- TIMELINESS OF THEIR ACTIONS: the candidate should be a woman who is still active in their roles and engaged in initiatives paving the way for a greener future

 - Age limit: none